Monday, September 19, 2011

 Rosh Hashana: Sounding the Alarm!

-When he returned to his village, Jack excitedly told his neighbors everything he had seen in the big city.
-But he was most excited to report on their system of dealing with fires.
-"Whenever there is a fire," Jack explained, "they sound a special alarm, and the fire is quickly extinguished."
+When Mendel returned to his village, he eagerly told his neighbors everything he had seen in the big city.
+But what excited him most was their system for dealing with fires.
+“Whenever there’s a fire,” he explained, “they sound an alarm, and the fire is quickly extinguished.”

-The mayor of the village thought this was a splendid idea, and immediately purchased an alarm to be used in case of fire.
-Sure enough, a few days later a fire broke out, and the new alarm system was sounded.
-The villagers were very proud to hear their new fire alarm system.
+The village mayor, impressed by this, thought it was a brilliant idea.
+He immediately purchased an alarm.
+Sure enough, a few days later, a fire broke out, and the new alarm was sounded.
+The villagers proudly gathered to hear the alarm echo through the streets.

-A visitor who was in the village at the time laughed at the villagers.
-"Fools!
-Don't you know that you can't extinguish a fire just by sounding an alarm?
-The alarm is only meant to call the fire brigade to come and put out the fire.
-The noise of the alarm won't frighten the fire to run away!"
+A passing traveler watched the scene unfold, unable to stifle his laughter.
+“Fools!
+Don’t you know you can’t extinguish a fire just by sounding an alarm?
+The alarm is only meant to call the fire brigade to put out the fire.
+The alarm's wailing won’t frighten the flames into running away!”

 No Magic